Foacs/HostoCars/README.md

 Then the local frontend implementation will be automatically compiled and executed at [localhost:3000](http://localhost:3000/).

-Also, to build the frontend without building the backend, you can use npm as follow:
+Also, to build the frontend without building the backend, you can use npm as follows:

 ```shell script
 ./src/main/javascript/npm run build
 ```

-> In order for the latest frontend changes to be packaged, the project needs to be built again with maven with the `mvn clean install` command.
+> In order for the latest frontend changes to be packaged, the project needs to be built again with the maven `mvn clean install` command.

 ### Mails